KFF: “We are all-in on Datawrapper”

 “Rabah brought all of KFF on board with Datawrapper,” says Nisha Kurani.
 “Which is fantastic.”

 It’s now 2021, and the past two years have been busy ones for data vis at KFF.
 Datawrapper has become the tool of choice across all program areas — so today we're sitting down not only with Nisha, a policy analyst working on the Health System Tracker in a similar role to Rabah’s, but also with Ashley Kirzinger, an associate director on the Public Opinion and Survey Research team, and Lydia Zuraw, a web producer for KFF’s media arm, Kaiser Health News.
-Together, they filled us on their departments’ data vis needs and how they’ve met them with Datawrapper.
+Together, they filled us in on their departments’ data vis needs and how they’ve met them with Datawrapper.

 KFF embraces Datawrapper